Spring market presents a once-in-a-lifetime opportunity for sellers

 Here’s a quick recap of why selling can be a smart move this spring:

 - Springtime normally shows an influx of buyer activity.
 But with rates still around record lows, homebuyer demand is even greater.
 It’s an ideal time for sellers to take advantage.
-NAR’s Existing Home Sales report from the National Association of REALTORS® (NAR), home sales hit their highest point in 15 years last year; demand isn’t expected to drop this year.
+NAR’s recent Existing Home Sales report from the National Association of REALTORS® (NAR), home sales hit their highest point in 15 years last year; demand isn’t expected to drop this year.

 - Sellers who may have been reluctant to list in the past few years are now considering it.
 The fact that housing inventory is at record lows has driven up prices – and potential profits — by 19.1 percent*.
 Increasing prices also indicate increasing home values, allowing a seller to tap into thousands of dollars in equity.